All Things 'de civitas dei'

 The Faith from Another Age

-Everything I have been reading or listening to this past winter seems to have references to Saint Augustine’s The City of God.
-It is something I have wanted to read for some time, so I have decided to read it this year.
-I do mean this year, because
+verything I have been reading or listening to this past winter seems to have references to Saint Augustine’s The City of God.
+It is something I have wanted to read for some time, so I have decided to read it … Continue reading